webgme/webgme-dss/README.md

 ```
 docker-compose up -d
 ```

-Currently the docker-compose does not run the simulation engines.

 ###### Running on host
 Start mongod locally at the default port (27017) by default the models will be put inside `multi` you can configure this